-Creative Home Decor: Fabric Painting Techniques To Transform Your Space
+Creative Home Decor: Fabric Painting Techniques To Transform Any Space

 Scatter cushions, ornaments, lampshades and wall art can make it incredibly easy to update your home decor without having to commit to fully redecorating a room every time you want to freshen up its look.
 However, buying into every trend can also be costly… and restrictive when it comes to finding exactly what you’re looking for.
 But what if you could update your home decor yourself, with your own designs, and without having to spend a fortune?
 Our talented creative contributor, Hannah Oxberry, is here to show you exactly how you can turn a budget cushion into a trendy addition to any room of the home, combining fabric painting techniques with Screen Sensation inks!
 Not only does crafting your own home decor allow you to create one-of-a-kind designs, exactly as you want them, but it makes staying on-trend affordable… and fun!